driscollos/config/Readme.md

 ```

 This shows we have populated even nested fields from our Yaml file, and overriden defaults defined in our struct.

+#### Json Struct Tags

+The following tags are available for structs:

+* `default` - specify a default value
+* `required` - if no value is found and no `default` is set, `Populate()` returns an error
+* `literal` - commandline args, env variables and file variables will match either with
+the literal name or the name in CAPITALS.
+To require an exact case match, set `literal` to true

 #### Environment variables for nested fields